peter279k/iottalk-home-assignment2024/README.md

 ### config.py

-Creating the `config.py` file and it can refer the `config.py.example` file.
+1. Creating the `config.py` file and it can refer the `config.py.example` file.
+2. To configure the baud rate, it should be `115200`.

 ### micro:bit